jean553/c-data-structures/README.md

 # c-data-structures

-Clone of https://github.com/jean553/data-structures in C.
+Attempt to implement common data structures in C.

 ## Requirements